Neuromancer (video game): Plot

-The game is loosely based on the events of the novel Neuromancer by William Gibson.
-Locations, characters, items and nuances of cyberspace from the novel appear.
+The game is loosely based on the events of the novel, and locations, characters, items and nuances of cyberspace from the novel appear.

-Taking place in the year 2058 in Chiba, Japan, the plot centered on the protagonist attempting to discover the truth behind the mysterious disappearances of his friends as well as other, less friendly cyberspace cowboys.
+Taking place in the year 2058 in Chiba, Japan, the plot centers on the protagonist attempting to discover the truth behind the mysterious disappearances of his friends as well as other, less friendly cyberspace cowboys.
 Unfortunately, the player's character has fallen on hard times and has had to pawn his cyberspace deck.
 He awakes in a plate of Ratz' famous spaghetti, and the first order of business is to find some way to retrieve his old deck from the nearby pawnshop.

 After obtaining the deck and upgrading the software to enable cyberspace access, the character finds that users of the Matrix are being killed or flatlined by a group of AIs led by a renegade named Greystoke.
 After destroying Greystoke, the player meets Neuromancer who explains that he has manipulated the player into killing the other AIs, and traps him on a virtual island.
 However, the player can use their skills to escape and destroy Neuromancer, making the Matrix safe again.

 Some other aspects of the book are included in the game as red herrings.
-For example, the character Armitage can contact the player at one point, but if the player accepts his mission, he and Armitage are immediately arrested.
+For example, the player can contact Armitage at one point.
+However, if the player accepts his mission, Armitage is arrested and the player could be arrested as well.
+In some other parts of the game, there are references to Molly.

 Reception

-Computer Gaming World gave Neuromancer a very favorable review, citing the game's pacing and wit, as well as the use of Gibson's setting.
+Writing for Computer Gaming World, Douglas Seacat gave Neuromancer a very favorable review, citing the game's pacing and wit, as well as the use of Gibson's setting.
 Combat was also praised, as was the reward of information for winning combat.
-The only complaints it had about the game were the predetermined responses in conversation, and the excessive use of disk swapping.
-The magazine awarded it a title of "Adventure Game of the Year", and in 1996 included it on lists of the "150 Best Games of All Time" and "15 best ways to die in computer gaming".
-Compute! also favorably reviewed the game, citing the graphics, user interface, and the Devo soundtrack, and only criticizing the "adolescent jokes".
-The magazine named the game to its list of "nine great games for 1989".
-In 2004, Neuromancer was inducted into GameSpot's list of the greatest games of all time.
+The only complaints Seacat had about the game were the predetermined responses in conversation, and the excessive use of disk swapping.
+Computer Gaming World awarded it a title of "Adventure Game of the Year", and in 1996 included it on lists of the "150 Best Games of All Time" and "15 best ways to die in computer gaming".

+In Issue 12 of Gateways, Charles and Sydney Barouch warned, "This is not an easy game.
+It will require a lot of thinking and a careful reading of the manual."
+They also suggested familiarity with the novel was essential.

+Keith Farrell, in Compute!, also favorably reviewed the game, citing the graphics, user interface, and the Devo soundtrack, and only criticizing the "adolescent jokes".
+Compute! named the game to its list of "nine great games for 1989".

+In 2004, Neuromancer was inducted into GameSpots list of the greatest games of all time.